residal/minehutxyz/contribute.md

 Now, for Gitbook to register the page, open a file named SUMMARY.md, and then find the category you're adding a page to, and then under it, put `* [Title of your page](category/file-name.md)`.
 Then commit the file.

 Now you can make a pull request!
 Go to your repository, then click the button labeled `Pull request`, it should be right next to a `Compare` button.
 Then, click `Create pull request`.
 Tada!
 You have made a pull request to our repository, and your page will appear on the Gitbook if we accept it.

+{% hint style="warning" %}
+Note that you need to delete your fork and refork it to update it.
+There is no way to auto update it (unless your editing loccally, which you can learn how to [here](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
+{% endhint %}